Westminster Abbey Tickets and Tours

 Westminster Abbey Cloisters| ©grassrootsgroundswell

-As a key site for British Royalty, this is where, for example, the coronation of the current Queen of England, Elizabeth II, and the funeral of the Princess of Wales took place.
-In addition to its original gardens and four cloisters, in the heart of this impressive temple, its High Altar, rest the remains of kings and queens of the Middle Ages as Edward I and Eleanor of Castile, and monarchs as Mary Queen of Scots and Henry VII.
+As a key site for British royalty, this is where, for example, the coronation of the current Queen of England, Elizabeth II, and the funeral of the Princess of Wales took place.
+In addition to its original gardens and four cloisters, at the heart of this impressive temple, its High Altar, lie the remains of medieval kings and queens such as Edward I and Eleanor of Castile, and monarchs such as Mary Queen of Scots and Henry VII.

-Throughout its nave of 31 meters, we find art treasures, the most important collection of monumental sculpture in the UK and the 'corner of the scientists', where illustrious names such as Issac Newton and Charles Darwin are buried.
-Meanwhile, its South Aisle holds one of its most celebrated areas, 'poets' corner', with the tombs of unforgettable names such as Charles Dickens or Rudyard Kipling.
+Throughout its 31-metre nave, we find art treasures, the most important collection of monumental sculpture in the United Kingdom and the 'scientists' corner', where illustrious names such as Issac Newton and Charles Darwin are buried.
+Meanwhile, its South Aisle holds one of its most celebrated areas, 'poets' corner', with the tombs of unforgettable names such as Charles Dickens and Rudyard Kipling.

-The history kept in the walls of this religious building in Gothic style is really fascinating.
-Located in the center of political and religious power in England for over a thousand years, the district of Whitehall and Westminster, the long queues are already part of the monumental set of Westminster Abbey.
-Today, it is visited by more than one million tourists every year.
-That's why I recommend you book your tickets in advance and ensure your visit to this icon of English history.
+The history kept within the walls of this Gothic-style religious building is truly fascinating.
+Located at the centre of England's political and religious power for over a thousand years, the Whitehall and Westminster district, the long queues are now part of the monumental ensemble of Westminster Abbey.
+Today, it is visited by more than a million tourists every year.
+That's why I recommend you book your tickets in advance and make sure you visit this icon of English history.

 Vicky's Traveller Tip